avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Frontend.md

 **REACTJS Framework**: The frontend uses REACTJS which is a declarative, efficient, and flexible JavaScript library for building user interfaces, particularly single-page applications where components update efficiently in response to data changes.
 ***
 ## Pre-requisites
+The frontend application have dependencies on other REST API of OT-Microservices.
+To run the application successfully, we need these things configured:

+* Employee API
+* Attendance API
+* Salary API

 ## System Requirements
 | Hardware Specifications | Minimum Recommendation |